xqwtxon/wlk/README.md

 - **I am getting a bug, what should i do?**

-  You should [report us](https://github.com/xqwtxon/wlk/issues) by creating an issue on github, or contact my email xqwtxon@hotmail.com for further questions and issues, Please be patient and wait for the reply of the software tool owner.
+  You should [report us](https://github.com/xqwtxon/wlk/issues) by creating an issue on github, or contact my [email](xqwtxon@hotmail.com) for further questions and issues, Please be patient and wait for the reply of the software tool owner.
 It takes time to repond due the developer is not always on service, and have an limited time to work with it.